khaledhaj12/Nanus-Website-Sales-Report/replit.md

 A comprehensive sales reporting dashboard application for multi-location restaurant website services.
 The platform processes CSV/Excel sales data from WooCommerce integrations, calculates fees, and provides detailed analytics across multiple restaurant locations.
 Built with React, TypeScript, Express.js, and Drizzle ORM.

+**Current Status**: Production-ready with fully operational auto-sync and historical import capabilities.
+All credential management is handled through the GUI interface with proper database storage and retrieval.

 ## System Architecture

 ### Frontend Architecture